Tawas MRT station: History

 Initially expected to open in 2026, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2027.
+Due to construction and testing delays, the completion date was further delayed to mid-2028.

 Location

 The station complex will be situated at JTC CleanTech Park.
 It is located within the Western Water Catchment planning area, to the west of the Jurong Eco-Garden.

 Access to the station will be via 4 exits.